EXO's Baekhyun officially discharged from military service, celebrates with livestream

 — 쉰花 ❄️ (@xunhuas) February 6, 2023

-Baekhyun’s return also heightens the chances of EXO releasing new music with all nine of its current members, which they have not done since 2018’s ‘Love Shot’.
+Baekhyun’s return also heightens the chances of EXO releasing new music with all nine of its current members, which they have not done since 2018’s ‘Don’t Mess Up My Tempo’.
 On December 31, 2022, leader Suho took to his personal Instagram to announce plans for EXO to make a comeback sometime in 2023.

 In other EXO news, bandmate Chen recently returned with his third solo mini-album ‘Last Scene’ in November 2022, which marked his first solo music since he was discharged from mandatory military service earlier that year.
 Though the idol has released a handful of K-drama soundtrack singles both before and after his enlistment, his last official solo comeback was in October 2019 with the release of the ‘Dear My Dear’ mini-album.